How to Create and Export SRT Captions in Premiere Pro

 u3mKo6JT0kWRMx1qbbwMUC 6BRwAJNqYWOMBVctIuaiKpAVlYQzBsUQVlZQoIyJh1Du TNpUseHUe1pNCuXJt7S3 HTgbbSu YaZ8zzC2k6wJRT9x1xkQ hedvjPUdN9sn3KOhigxh 5ypGEkg

-There will be a few options to choose from to create the caption file: Transcribe sequences, Create new caption track, and Import captions from file.
+To create the caption file, you will have a few options: Transcribe sequences, Create a new caption track, and Import captions from the file.

-We will use Create new caption track for this demonstration.
+We will use the Create New Caption track for this demonstration.

 h6bO zAiA5rNsc5zFXWuPCITuLnzSU8HjwSbO2YngFrXfw 0 vxwFfjBQsbyzCuyNE 440f6frpMr7cSlPylIy0GYtnWk2 WKY7ANAPgYK nIE8VzrZN8S6r7j6MPiU2AW0LtUjQy4IvuFcVqA